benaghca/ExcelReplacement/README.md

 This tool allows you to:
 - Select a CSV file containing your data
 - Select an Excel or Word template containing placeholders
+- Preview and validate your template before processing
 - Choose an output directory
 - Generate individual files for each row in your CSV